Being a Member of the Board in a Community Association

 The rules and guidelines of a community association are outlined in various documents.

 The declaration, sometimes referred to as the "master deed," or "declaration of covenants, conditions, and restrictions," (CC&Rs) describes an owner's responsibilities to the association, as well as the association's duties to an owner.

 It is commonly considered to be somewhat of the "constitution" of an association.

 The Board of Directors

 In order to effectively serve on the board of directors, it is crucial to understand who they are and what they do.

-In relation to a formal organization, community, homeowners' association, or condominium association, the board of directors is responsible for managing the conduct and affairs of the community.
+In relation to a formal organization, community, homeowners' association (HOA), or condominium association, the board of directors is responsible for managing the conduct and affairs of the community.

 The board is initially composed of members that have been appointed by the property developer to maintain the character of the community they have designed.

-As ownership in the community transitions from developers to owners, the members of the board also transitions accordingly; with fewer developer-appointed members and more owners serving on the board of directors.
+As ownership in the community transitions from developers to owners, the members of the board also transition accordingly; with fewer developer-appointed members and more owners serving on the board of directors.